catalyst-cloud/ansible-collection-distil/README.md

 Start all Distil services on all nodes, and ensure they are configured to start automatically when the node restarts.

 * `catalystcloud.distil.enable_api` - Enable only Distil API
-* `catalystcloud.distil.enable_manage` - Enable only Distil Manage
 * `catalystcloud.distil.enable_exporter` - Enable only Distil Exporter
 * `catalystcloud.distil.enable_collector` - Enable only Distil Collector

+### `catalystcloud.distil.stop`

+Temporarily stop all Distil services on all nodes, without disabling startup on next boot.

+* `catalystcloud.distil.stop_api` - Stop only Distil API
+* `catalystcloud.distil.stop_exporter` - Stop only Distil Exporter
+* `catalystcloud.distil.stop_collector` - Stop only Distil Collector

 ### `catalystcloud.distil.disable`

 Stop all Distil services on all nodes, and ensure they do not restart if the node restarts.

 * `catalystcloud.distil.disable_api` - Disable only Distil API
-* `catalystcloud.distil.disable_manage` - Disable only Distil Manage
 * `catalystcloud.distil.disable_exporter` - Disable only Distil Exporter
 * `catalystcloud.distil.disable_collector` - Disable only Distil Collector